Skip to main content

 A simple Durga Puja inspired look

-Every festivity has some kind of dressing norm.
-Think about how Christmas is associated with red and green and how plaid, brown or purple, yellow or orange in fall.
-Either color or pattern is usually related to each festivity.
+Every festival has a dress code.
+Think about how Christmas is associated with red and green and how plaid, brown, or purple, yellow, or orange are in fall.
+Either color or pattern is typically associated with each festivity.
 In Indian culture, Durga puja often comes with a red, gold, or cream saree.
-My neighboring state West Bengal in India celebrates Durga Puja with such prompt and grandeur.
-Even in my state in Assam, Durga puja is widely celebrated.
+My neighboring state, West Bengal in India, celebrates Durga Puja with such pomp and grandeur.
+Even in my state, Assam, Durga Puja is widely celebrated.

 As a child, I have a vivid memory of colorful balloons and bangles.
-While growing up, I fall in love with a cream saree with a red border which they lovingly called laal par Saree (Laal means red and par means border meaning red bordered saree).
-I have a huge fascination for off white sarees.
-In the time of Covid19, we are not celebrating anything the way we used to do.
-Even in this unprecedented time doing something we like, always gives us motivation in everyday life.
+While growing up, I fell in love with a cream saree with a red border, which they lovingly called a laal par saree (laal means red and par means border, meaning a red-bordered saree).
+I have a huge fascination with off-white sarees.
+During the COVID-19 pandemic, we are not celebrating anything the way we used to.
+Even in this unprecedented time, doing something we like always gives us motivation in everyday life.
 This time I decided to dress up according to the Durga puja theme of red and gold.
-A cream Khadi Banarasi saree with a big gold border, a red blouse, a Jhumka earring, and a pair of the big gold bangle.
-In makeup, brown kohl filled eyes and red mate lips.
-I added a pair of brown jutti and a tiny red bindy.
-I did not take any risk on my hair and kept it open and natural.
-A classic yet simple look and I took the pics in falls' own carpet which reminds me of my Jasmine filled front yard Autumn nights in Assam.
+A cream Khadi Banarasi saree with a big gold border, a red blouse, a Jhumka earring, and a pair of big gold bangles.
+In makeup, brown kohl-filled eyes and red matte lips.
+I added a pair of brown jutti and a tiny red bindi.
+I did not take any risks with my hair and kept it open and natural.
+A classic yet simple look, and I took the pics in Fall's own carpet, which reminds me of my jasmine-filled front yard, Autumn nights in Assam.
 What color or pattern do you associate with your favorite festivals?
-And don't forget to let me know how you like this look!
+And don't forget to let me know what you think of this look!

 Comments